 In order not to suffer from power outages, the user has also installed rechargeable batteries in the house.
 The power source is automatically selected using an automatic transfer switch (ATS), and a Zigbee door open sensor is installed on its handle.
 This sensor lets the automation platform know which power option the house is currently using.
 And if batteries power the house, the platform conserves battery life by turning off some power-hungry devices, such as underfloor heating systems.

-Almost all electrical equipment in the house is connected to the automation platform using protocols such as Modbus (six networks based on six adapters), KNX (air conditioning and blinds), and Zigbee.
+Almost all electrical equipment in the house is connected to the 2Smart open-source home automation control software using protocols such as Modbus (six networks based on six adapters), KNX (air conditioning and blinds), and Zigbee.
 In this case, the user operates two Zigbee networks at once.
 One was deployed directly in the house and includes wireless sockets, motion, door openings, and gas leak sensors.
 The second network is deployed in an apartment in Kyiv, that is, about 30 km from the house.
 It consists of similar devices and uses a Wi-Fi adapter to connect to the automation platform and be included in the overall ecosystem of the user’s smart devices.

 In addition to devices that use the IoT protocols listed above, the user integrated into the automation platform such devices connected to 2Smart Cloud as Sonoff sockets and relays with 2Smart firmware and Propuskator controllers for controlling gates and doors with electric locks.